Happy New Year from New York!

 3. Who are those in the business that inspired you early in your career?

 Pauline Rothschild, the American wife of Philip Rothschild, had the best taste I can remember.
 All the grand houses in England and Ireland with fabulous furniture, never pompous and then the Far East: China with the purity of the Ming style, the beginning of minimalism.
-Always Bali, from the magic of the island 30 years ago with the perfection of their bamboo houses to the sophistication and today's grandeur of the Aman Resorts: the huge hall of the Amanusa with scented baskets of tuberose flowers and the impeccable, exquisite style of the Amankila, the best hotel on a beach I have ever seen.
+Always Bali, from the magic of the island 30 years ago with the perfection of their bamboo houses to the sophistication and today's grandeur of the Aman Resorts: the huge hall of the Amanusa with scented baskets of tuberose flowers and the impeccable, exquisite style of the Amankila, the best hotel on a beach I have ever seen.4.
+Tell us about your company Port of Call!
+What gave you the idea to import oriental furniture?
+What were the obstacles, what were the successes?

 I lived and worked in Hong Kong in the '90s for 2 years and, when I came back to London, I started Port of Call. (note: the company Port of Call was started in 1975, the gallery opened in 1994) That was the beginning.
 The shop was pretty, different and people liked it.
 I did not realize I was starting a serious trend!!
 Port of Call has been a very successful shop and a very successful company, sophisticated, yet simple and the eclectic mixture of furniture did and does work very well!
 There have been no obstacles, just a lot of people copying, taking and making my ideas more commercial along these years.
 I sold Port of Call gallery and company in 2006.
-I go on working as a Design Consultant and I am very busy.
+I go on working as a Design Consultant and I am very busy.5.
+You have such a wonderful and defined design sensibility.
+Your choices of fabrics, your use of antiques and iron furniture, the oriental accents --- did you always favor interiors with these elements?

 I always loved fabrics, textures and red color.
 There are a hundred shades of white and a hundred shades of red to choose from if you want to be difficult.
 Gray and black are divine only when their quality is perfect.
 I love velvet silks and Fortuny fabrics from Venice, French silks from Lyon, marvelous embroidered Ottoman textiles, Irish linen.
 I am, sometimes, extravagant in the lining.
 I want the inside as chic and precious as the cover.
 That is why I use the striped cottons a lot.
 I never, never use lining as such.
 Iron furniture taste comes from my childhood in the Italian countryside.
 We always slept in fabulous iron beds.
 I love them, you can dress them up or leave just the frames.
 They are chic to die for!!